Contributed By Alem & Associates

 According to Article 791 of the NCPC, the arbitral award must be signed by the arbitrator(s) or by the majority of arbitrators who have issued the award.

-While non-compliance with most of the above requirements may constitute grounds to challenge an award in domestic arbitration (Article 800(5) of the NCPC), such is not necessarily the case in international arbitration.
+While non-compliance with most of the above requirements may constitute grounds to challenge an award in domestic arbitration (Article 800(5) of the NCPC), this is not necessarily the case in international arbitration.
 Nonetheless, it is advisable to follow these minimum formal requirements to ensure that the award is not vulnerable to annulment on other grounds, such as international public policy.

 Lebanon does not prohibit the application of interest (Article 767 of the COC).
-Further, and considering that Lebanese law has not set any limit for the calculation of interest in commercial matters, Lebanese courts are of the view that the award of interest by arbitral tribunals cannot be subject to review in the context of annulment proceedings (Court of Appeal of Beirut, 29 November 2011, Decision 1725/2001).
+Furthermore, and considering that Lebanese law has not set any limit for the calculation of interest in commercial matters, Lebanese Courts are of the view that the award of interest by arbitral tribunals cannot be subject to review in the context of annulment proceedings (Court of Appeal of Beirut, 29 November 2011, Decision 1725/2001).
 The Lebanese Court of Cassation also confirmed that interest awarded by arbitral tribunals may exceed the value of legal interest determined by Lebanese law (Lebanese Court of Cassation, 27 April 2006, Decision 98/2006).

 As regards legal costs, the general rule set out in the NCPC is that the losing party must bear the legal costs incurred by both parties (Article 541(2) of the NCPC).
-In certain circumstances, the winning party may be ordered to pay some or all of the parties’ legal costs, particularly when his or her procedural conduct has caused harm to the opposing party (Article 542 of the NCPC).
+In certain circumstances, the winning party may be ordered to pay some or all of the parties’ legal costs, particularly when his procedural conduct has caused harm to the opposing party (Article 542 of the NCPC).